MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-preview-and-customize-app-manifest.md

 ## Sync local changes to Developer Portal

-After previewing the manifest file, you can sync your local changes to Developer Portal by the following ways:
+After previewing the app manifest file, you can sync your local changes to Developer Portal by the following ways:

 1. Deploy app manifest.